Call for Proposals: UC time on the Keck telescopes

 - The vortex coronagraph in LGS mode is not available.

-- The vortex coronagraph with the PyWFS is not available.
+- The vortex coronagraph with the PyWFS will only be available after the KII AO shutdown.

 SUBARU exchange: The SUBARU-KECK exchange will continue as in previous semesters with flexibility as to the number of nights available for exchange.
 The number of exchanged nights will be determined based on the demand from each community.
-Keck will offer LRIS, HIRES, OSIRIS, and MOSFIRE on Keck I, and DEIMOS, ESI, NIRSPEC/NIRSPAO, NIRES, and NIRC2 on Keck II.
-Subaru will offer facility instruments Hyper Suprime-Cam (HSC), HDS, IRCS (with NGSAO only, see below), MOIRCS, and FOCAS, as well as visiting instruments IRD, CHARIS + SCExAO, VAMPIRES, REACH, Fast PDI, MEC, and NsIR.
+Keck will offer LRIS, HIRES, OSIRIS, KPF, and MOSFIRE on Keck I, and DEIMOS, ESI, KCWI, NIRSPEC/NIRSPAO, NIRES, and NIRC2 on Keck II.
+Subaru will offer facility instruments Hyper Suprime-Cam (HSC), HDS, IRCS, MOIRCS, and FOCAS, as well as visiting instruments IRD, CHARIS + SCExAO, VAMPIRES, REACH, Fast PDI, MEC, and NsIR.
 Note that PIs must contact the instrument PI for visiting instruments in advance.
 Subaru may support half night allocations, but whole night allocations are preferred.
-Queue observing is the default observing mode for HSC; applicants who desire classical mode must justify their request.
+Queue observing is the default observing mode for HSC, applicants who desire classical mode must justify their request.
 Please check the HSC queue mode website https://www.naoj.org/Observing/queue/index.html for more details.

-Notes regarding Subaru facility and instrument availability in 23A:
+Notes regarding Subaru facility and instrument availability in 23B: